GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 ### Output files and cross-stage variables

-At any time during the life of this stage, you can configure it to automatically generate providers configuration and variable files, to simplify exchanging inputs and outputs between stages and avoid having to edit files manually.
+At any time during the life of this stage, you can configure it to automatically generate provider configurations and variable files for the following, to simplify exchanging inputs and outputs between stages and avoid having to edit files manually.

-This is disabled by default, to enable the mechanism just set the `outputs_location` variable to a valid path on a local filesystem, e.g.
+Automatic generation of files is disabled by default.
+To enable the mechanism,  set the `outputs_location` variable to a valid path on a local filesystem, e.g.

 ```hcl
 outputs_location = "../../configs"
 ```

 Once the variable is set, `apply` will generate and manage providers and variables files, including the initial one used for this stage after the first run.
-You can simply link these files in the relevant stages, instead of having to manually transfer outputs from one stage, to Terraform variables in another.
+You can then link these files in the relevant stages, instead of manually transfering outputs from one stage, to Terraform variables in another.

-This is the outline of the output files generated by this stage:
+Below is the outline of the output files generated by this stage:

 ```bash
 [path specified in outputs_location]